-Your physiotherapy or osteopathy treatment will take around 45 minutes give or take 5 minutes, depending on your injury.
-If it’s your first appointment with us, we will ask a few questions to work out what has happened and possible causes.
+Your physiotherapy or osteopathy treatment will take around 45 minutes, give or take 5 minutes, depending on your injury.
+If it’s your first appointment with us, we will ask a few questions about you; how you are feeling, what injuries, if any you have, in order to work out the best plan to help.

-The questions are few and generally take less than 5 minutes.
+The questions generally take around 5 to 10 minutes.
 We will then have a look at some of your movements to see what’s going with your muscles and joints.
 After that we will ask you to lie on the couch so we can work on different areas of your body.

 We may ask you to take your top and trousers off, so bring shorts if that helps you feel more comfortable.
 We are used to seeing people in their underwear but understand that the person may not feel that comfortable, we have towels to keep you covered.

 Towards the end of the session we will teach you a few movements and exercises so that you can learn how to keep areas of your body moving and feeling stronger.
 We will email an exercise programme if you wish.

 There's not a huge difference these days.
 Physiotherapists used to work predominately in the NHS in a variety of different wards such as, orthopaedic, neurological, elderly, respiratory, musckuloskeletal etc. Due to the pressures on the NHS Physiotherapists are often limited on how much hands-on treatment they can provide and often mainly prescribe exercises.

 Physiotherapy is now more common in the private sector which has lead to the growing similarity to osteopathy.